dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 export default ROUTER;
 ```

-It is important to notice that order matters when defining middlewares and routes on Koa, since each middleware/route has the option to `yield` the control to the next one on the stack or to stop right there and answer the user.
-So we must define `SIGN_IN` and `SIGN_OUT` *before* the `SECURED_ROUTES` middleware and, the three of them must also be defined *before* `UPDATE_LIST_ROUTE`.
+It is important to notice that order matters when defining middlewares and routes on Koa.
+Each middleware/route can decide wether the next one on the stack must execute or not.
+So we must define `SIGN_IN` and `SIGN_OUT` *before* the `SECURED_ROUTES` middleware and the three of them must also be defined *before* `UPDATE_LIST_ROUTE`.

 Like so, we finish writing our backend, which has now every feature that we desire secured, and can focus on the front-end development with Angular 2.